BitWattr/chat-clone-ai-local/README.md

 ## ✨ Features

-* **🕵️ Persona Mimicry:** Upload your WhatsApp chat history and select a participant for the AI to mimic.
+* **🕵️ Persona Mimicry:** Select your WhatsApp chat history file and select a participant for the AI to mimic.

-* **🔒 Local Processing:** All chat parsing and AI interactions happen locally on your machine using Ollama, guaranteeing your data privacy.
+* **🔒 Local Processing:** All chat parsing happen locally on your machine and AI interactions using Ollama on you machine itself, But BitWattr doesn't guarentee privacy as it depends on your machine and ollama.

 * **🚀 Easy Setup:** Get started quickly with a pre-built executable or by running the Python source code directly.